Zaloog/transcendent-textual/README.md

 # Introduction

 The aim of this wee document is to try and collect together links to as many [Textual](https://textual.textualize.io/)-based applications and third-party tools as possible.
+This list is far from exhaustive.
+Please submit a PR to add your project here!

 ## Useful resources